AshineFoster/ossu/content/guides/nand-to-tetris-part-1.md

 on the physical parts of the computer and part 2 is concerned with the software implemented on top of the hardware.

+## Prerequisites

+There aren't clearly defined prerequisites for this course, but you actually need to know a lot of little bits and pieces of things (that people struggled with).

+First of all, you will be writing an assembler, which is a program that takes one language as input and produces code in another language as output.
+And you need to write this program in a third language (like Python or Java).
+So you need to already have very solid knowledge of one programming language, how to do file read/write and how to process strings in that language.
+You'll also need to know some data structures (like a dictionary in Python) because the assembler will need to look up some values in a symbol table.

+Second, you need solid logic and Boolean algebra skills, and you need to know how to work with binary numbers and bits.
+Otherwise you'll have a lot of trouble translating the project instructions to chips, and the chips you implement will be extremely difficult to debug.
+I've seen this happen to a few people.

+Third, you'll be using a hardware description language, which looks like a programming language but doesn't act like a programming language.
+So you'll need a different way of thinking there.
+I've seen many people make mistakes because they treat it like a programming language.

+There are probably some other "hidden" prerequisites that might not be included above.

 ## Assignments

 {{< tip >}}